maximilianh/cellBrowser/README.md

 Requirements: Python2.6+ or Python3+

+Feedback?
+Open a ticket or email us at cells@ucsc.edu

 There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells and only the first 100 genes and a bit of meta data for the cells..

-You can build a viewer for it in the directory ~/cells and serve that directory on port 8888:
+You can build a viewer for it in the directory ~/public_html/cb/ and serve that directory on port 8888:

     cd sampleData/sample1/
     ../../src/cbBuild -o ~/public_html/cb/ -p 8888

 The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available in this config file.
-E.g. you can change the colors, add acronym tables, add all file names, add more marker gene tables, etc.
+E.g. you can change the colors, add acronym tables, add file names, add more marker gene tables, etc.

 Then point your web browser to http://localhost:8888.
 To stop the web server, press Ctrl-C.
 You will have to re-run cbBuild again with -p8888 to look at it again.

 The -p 8888 is optional.
-A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory, e.g. on a Mac you can use the Apache that ships with OSX:
+A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory.

+On a Mac you can use the Apache that ships with OSX:

     sudo /usr/sbin/apachectl start
     sudo ../../src/cbBuild -o /Library/WebServer/Documents/cells/

-Now you should be able to access your viewer at http://localhost/cells
+Then you should be able to access your viewer at http://localhost/cells

+On Linux, you would use the directory /var/www/ instead:

+    sudo ../../src/cbBuild -o /var/www/

+We hope you do not use this software on Windows.
+We could make it work, as it's only Python but we would rather avoid making it work on Windows.

 To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your